kyma-project/telemetry-manager/docs/user/04-metrics.md

       endpoint:
         value: https://backend.example.com:4317
 ```
-Note that the metrics from system Namespaces are excluded by default for the `prometheus`, `runtime`, and `otlp` inputs.
-However, the metrics from system Namespaces are included by default for the `istio` input.
+Nite that metrics from system Namespaces are excluded by default when a namespace selector for the `prometheus`, `runtime`, or `otlp` input is unspecified.
+However, for the `istio` input, metrics from system Namespaces are included by default if the namespace selector is not defined.

 ### Step 9: Deploy the Pipeline